NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 which achieves approximately the same average window size as Reno in many cases.
-The model used to calculate {{{α}{}}}*<sub>cubic</sub>* is not absolutely precise, but analysis and simulation {{AIMD-friendliness}}, as well as over a decade of experience with CUBIC in the public Internet, show that this approach produces acceptable levels of rate fairness between CUBIC and Reno flows.
+The model used to calculate {{{α}{}}}*<sub>cubic</sub>* is not absolutely precise, but analysis and simulation in {{AIMD-friendliness}}, as well as over a decade of experience with CUBIC in the public Internet, show that this approach produces acceptable levels of rate fairness between CUBIC and Reno flows.
 Also, no significant